-- Falling Sword: This ability is your dash skill.
-It lets you spike your sword at a designated location.
-When struck on the ground, it deals Area-of-Effect damage.
-After which, players can activate the skill again to launch themselves into the heavenly skies.
-Dealing even more splash damage upon landing back.
+- Falling Sword: Use this skill to dash and spike your sword at a chosen location.
+When it hits the ground, it deals area-of-effect damage.
+You can activate it again to launch yourself into the sky, causing additional splash damage when you land.

-- Draw and Quarter: This skill makes your character mount an angelic war horse.
-It dispels and removes any mobility-hindering debuffs on your character for 6 seconds.
-It replaces your normal attacks with powerful strikes.
-Furthermore, this skill chain locks 8 nearby enemies together and around your horse.
+- Draw and Quarter: This skill summons an angelic war horse that removes mobility-hindering debuffs from your character for 6 seconds.
+It replaces your regular attacks with powerful strikes and chains nearby enemies together.

-- Consecration: This is an AOE skill that lets you sanctify the ground around you.
-It deals damage to foes caught in the blast for up to 6 seconds.
-Useful for heated encounters or when potentially cornered.
+- Consecration: This area-of-effect skill sanctifies the ground around you, dealing damage to foes caught in the blast for up to 6 seconds.
+It’s useful for intense encounters or when you’re cornered.

-- Spinning Shield: This is perhaps the most powerful skill in the Crusader’s arsenal.
-It allows you to launch your shield at enemies in a straight line.
-Dealing huge stun damage while it returns to you.
-As it returns, it pulls enemies toward you like a magnet.
-Thus dishing out even more damage to your foes.
+- Spinning Shield: One of the most potent Crusader skills, it allows you to launch your shield in a straight line, dealing significant stun damage.
+As the shield returns to you, it pulls enemies like a magnet, dealing even more damage to your foes.